restqa/http-mock-plugin/README.md

 ### What is the problem this plugin solving?

 Microservice architecture is amazing because it helps to keep the atomicity of a service.
-However most of the time microservice are not independent, they depend on thirds party APIs.
+However, most of the time microservice are not independent, they depend on thirds party APIs.
-With this plugin we want to make mock of external HTTP services easy while testing microservice using RestQA.
+With this plugin we want to make mocking of external HTTP services easy while testing microservice using RestQA.

 ## Installation